bitsbytes-maker/Deep-Learning-for-Antarctic-Sea-Ice-Anomaly-Detection-and-Prediction-A-Two-Module-Framework/README.md

 ## Usage

 To utilize the scripts, clone the repository and run the appropriate Python files corresponding to your chosen training and testing periods.
-Ensure you have the necessary libraries installed, and refer to the README for specific instructions on setup and execution.
+Ensure you have the necessary libraries installed which is mentioned in.py file.